How To Apply For A Personal Loan: A First-Time Borrower’s Guide

 Here are the most common inquiries we’ve gotten from interested followers of our Facebook page:

-Answer: It differs for every bank and financial institution.
-Currently, BPI Personal Loan is offering an interest rate of 14.4% per annum (or 1.2% per month).
+- This also varies for every bank and financial institution.
+Currently, Citi Personal Loan is offering an interest rate of 15.16% per annum (or 1.26% per month).
 The corresponding monetary value of the interest rate will be discussed with you and also indicated in the Disclosure Statement once you have been approved for the loan.

 Let’s say you plan to borrow Php20,000 and pay for it within a year.